-How does it work?
+How does V-Beam work?

-Is it safe?
+Is V-Beam safe?

-The FDA has cleared the Vbeam laser to safely treat unwanted redness and red vessels.
+The FDA has cleared the V-beam laser to safely treat unwanted redness and red vessels.
 It has an excellent safety profile.
 Like any medical procedure, there are risks.
 As a teacher and trainer of other physicians in laser procedures, Dr. Cox stresses the importance of finding an experienced physician who understands the finer points of laser treatment.

-There is no real downtime associated with Vbeam treatment.
+There is no real downtime associated with V-beam treatment.
 Pinkness or redness of the treated areas is typical immediately after treatment.
 Mild swelling may be present for a few days after treatment, but this quickly resolves completely.